 Years ago, when your four-year-old daughter told you she liked the little boy named Brandon in her preschool class at your church, you smiled and enjoyed having a little girl.

-The joy and excitement of seeing your beautiful daughter in that cute little stage of her emerging womanhood was enough to make you blush when you shared your daughter’s “secret” with her daddy (your husband).
+A Mom’s Steps After The Diagnosis joy and excitement of seeing your beautiful daughter in that cute little stage of her emerging womanhood was enough to make you blush when you shared your daughter’s “secret” with her daddy (your husband).